5 Ways to Enjoy Comedy by Shakespeare and His Mates

 So that was my visit to Stratford this summer.
 And the FIFTH way to enjoy a comedy by Shakespeare, Jonson, Marston, Massinger, Dekker et al –oh, yes, and Shakespeare- is simply not to be scared of the genre.
 If well-performed, the language and style will be quite clear…and you don’t actually have to understand every word.
 Have a quick look at the synopsis before you go, either on the web, the theatre’s website or in the programme itself, both of which are usually very helpful, and “you’re away”.

-If my 5 year-old daughter –a few years ago- could understand much of a television production of the very not-funny King Lear [“It’s about a silly Daddy King who gives his kingdom to his wicked little girls who are horrible to their sister and there’s this Mister Gloucester who’s got a nice son and a wicked one and why do I have to go to bed now Daddy I want to see what Mister Cornwall does to the nice man …”] then anyone can manage a good, solid piece of Elizabethan-Jacobean comedy.
+If my 5 year-old daughter –a few years ago- could understand much of a TV production of the very not-funny King Lear [“It’s about a silly Daddy King who gives his kingdom to his wicked little girls who are horrible to their sister and there’s this Mister Gloucester who’s got a nice son and a wicked one and why do I have to go to bed now Daddy I want to see what Mister Cornwall does to the nice man …”] then anyone can manage a good, solid piece of Elizabethan-Jacobean comedy.
 After all, why are they still being performed 400 years later?
 There must be a good reason – and it’s because they are funny!

 Richard Inverne is Senior Lecturer in Acting and Performance at Southampton Solent University and for over four years was Course Leader of Comedy Writing and Performance.
 He specialises in history, theory and analysis of the Performing Arts.
 Richard ran his own theatre company and headed a children’s theatre for many years, as well as owning and running a video production firm, specialising in commercial, promotional, training and educational projects.
 For several years was music and theatre critic for Plays and Players magazine.
 Occasionally guest-lectures at University of Southampton on stage and screen subjects.
 He was invited to contribute an article for The Historian magazine on Shakespeare’s Henry V on screen, specifically for the Agincourt celebratory issue.
 Richard is currently investigating the dynamic between Shakespeare in live performance versus its ‘Live in HD’ counterpart.